MaximilianNoethe/uek295-1-manoe-rank/README.md

 To gain acces to my program you first need to clone the repository.

+Now you need to run the program on intelliJ.

 After starting Docker log in into Postman and localhost with one of these users:

 ## Admin